 - section 1: the introduction, which focused on describing the setting and weather;

 - section 2: the witches plan, which focused on the witches’ appearance (both their appearance on the scene and their physical appearance) and their plans regarding Macbeth;

 - section 3: the incantation, which focused on the familiars, the ‘foul is fair…’ incantation and the witches exit.

-The rationale for focusing heavily on the content and vocabulary of place and weather in section one is that we wanted both to be a continuous feature of the narrative, so would continue to apply it in sections 2 and 3.
-Likewise the focus on the witches in section 2 would be applied again in section 3.
+The rationale for focusing heavily on the content and vocabulary of place and weather in section one was that we wanted both to be a continuous feature of the narrative, so would continue to apply it in sections 2 and 3.
+Likewise, the focus on the witches in section 2 would be applied again in section 3.
 It allowed children to practice over time, and to continue to refine and embed understanding.

 There are many ways of creating a writing toolkit that is co-authored with the children.
 One approach I’d whole-heartedly recommend is James Durran’s Boxed Criteria. if you haven’t seen his blog post on it already, make it the next thing you read after this.